BirdeeHub/nixCats-nvim/README.md

   - you can pass any extra info through the same set you define which categories you want to include.
   - it will be printed verbatim to a table in a lua file.
   - Not only will it be easily accessible anywhere from within neovim via the nixCats command, but also from your category definitions within nix as well for even more subcategory control.
+- Can be configured as a:
+  - flake
+  - in another flake
-- Can be configured as a flake, in another flake, or as a nixos or home-manager module.
+  - as a nixos or home-manager module
+  - entirely via calling the override function on a nixCats based package.
-  - It can then be imported by someone else and reconfigured and exported again.
+  - It can then be imported and reconfigured without duplication and exported again.
 And again. and again.
-- blank flake template that can be initialized into your existing neovim config directory
-- blank module template that can be initialized into your existing neovim config directory and moved to a home/system configuration
+- blank flake [template](./nix/templates/fresh) that can be initialized into your existing neovim config directory to get you started!
+  - because you can mess around with it in its own repo in any directory, this is the lowest barrier of entry, and transitions well into any other template if desired.
-- blank template that is called as a nix expression from any other flake.
-It is simply the outputs function of the flake template but as its own file, callable with your system's flake inputs.
+- blank [template](./nix/templates/nixExpressionFlakeOutputs) that is called as a nix expression from any other flake.
+  - It is simply the outputs function of the flake template above but as its own file, callable with your system's flake inputs, and returning all the normal flake outputs the other would have.
+  - great for integrating into a system config and still being able to output the finished packages from your system flake.
+- blank module [template](./nix/templates/module), best used to reconfigure an existing nix expression or flake template, because they can inherit values from the config that exports them, but could be used to configure from scratch as well.
-- `luaUtils` template containing the tools for detecting if nix loaded your config or not, and integrating with lazy or other plugin managers.
+- luaUtils [template](./nix/templates/luaUtils) template containing the tools for detecting if nix loaded your config or not, and integrating with lazy.nvim or other plugin managers.
+  - this is an optional, additional template.
+  - proper useage of this template can yield a configuration that you can use both with or without nix.
+  - contains the lazy.nvim wrapper.
-- other templates containing examples of how to do other things with nixCats, and even one that implements the entirety of [kickstart.nvim](./nix/templates/kickstart-nvim)! (for a full list see [:help nixCats.templates](./nix/nixCatsHelp/installation.txt))
+- other templates containing examples of how to do other things with nixCats, and even one that implements the entirety of [kickstart.nvim](./nix/templates/kickstart-nvim) using the lazy wrapper! (for a full list see [:help nixCats.templates](./nix/nixCatsHelp/installation.txt))
 - ability to call override as many times as you like to fully recustomize or combine packages
 - Extensive in-editor help.
 - I mentioned the templates already but if you want to see them all on github they are here: [templates](./nix/templates)